-Impacts related to the operational phase are expected to mostly be of medium to low significance and can typically be mitigated to have a low significance.
+As depicted in the tables below, impacts related to the operational phase are expected to mostly be of medium to low significance and can typically be mitigated to have a low significance.
 The extent of impacts are largely site specific to local and are not of a permanent nature.
 Due to the nature of the surrounding areas, cumulative impacts are possible and the most important of these are potential groundwater and biodiversity/ecological impacts.

-2.1.1 Planning
+2.1 PLANNING